Prome kingdom

+Names

+The Burmese name for the kingdom is ဒုတိယသရေခေတ္တရာနေပြည်တော် which is equivalent to Prome kingdom in English language.

 History

 Origins

 For much of the first half of the second millennium, Prome was a vassal state of Upper Burma-based kingdoms–Pagan, Pinya and Ava.
-During the Ava period (14th–15th centuries), Prome was the southernmost region abutting the rival Hanthawaddy Kingdom.
+During the Ava period (14th–15th centuries), Prome was the southernmost region abutting the rival Hanthawaddy kingdom.
 The region was a frequent battlefield during the Forty Years' War (1385–1424) between Ava and Hanthawaddy.
 Avan kings considered the region the most strategic, and appointed only the most senior princes as viceroys of Prome (Pyay).
 For example, Crown Prince Minye Kyawswa, King Thihathu of Ava and King Narapati of Ava were once governor of Prome.

 The Forty Years' War, which ended in a stalemate, left Ava exhausted, and its vassals restless.
 From the 1420s to the 1480s, each new king of Ava had to put down rebellions.
 In 1469, Prome's long-time governor, Mingyi Swa (r.
 1446–1482) rebelled against his brother, when the latter ascended to the Ava throne as Thihathura.
 But the new king laid siege on Prome, and Mingyi Swa submitted to his brother.
 Mingyi Swa was forgiven, and reappointed to his former position.